You’ll Wish You Knew This Sooner! 7 Smart DIY Ideas At Home

 5. Chamfer and bevel guide for clean weld prep 🔧

-Proper edge prep makes welding easier and the weld stronger.
-A simple guide that keeps the grinder at a consistent angle helps you chamfer edges quickly and uniformly.
+Good edge prep makes welding easier and helps the joint fit better.
+A simple guide keeps the grinder at a steady angle so you can chamfer edges quickly and evenly.

 Materials